Virgin1: Sky purchase and Channel One rebrand

 On 4 June 2010, British Sky Broadcasting and Virgin Media announced that they had reached an agreement for the acquisition by Sky of Virgin Media Television.
 Virgin1 was also a part of the deal, but was rebranded as Channel One on 3 September 2010, as the Virgin name wasn't licensed to Sky.

 Closure

 On 15 September 2010, BSkyB announced that it would close Channel One and its sister channels Bravo and Bravo 2.
 Sky, having carried out a review of the VMTV channels, found that Channel One was too similar to Sky3, with which it sat alongside as a free to air channel on Freeview.
 Challenge would utilise Channel One's former Freeview slot, and receive a large boost in its programming budget.
-At 06:00 on 1 February 2011, Channel One ceased broadcasting on all platforms; the last programme was an episode of Star Trek: Enterprise.
+At 06:00 on 1 February 2011, Channel One ceased broadcasting on all platforms; the last programme being an episode of Star Trek: Enterprise.
 Since its closure, many programmes, including sci-fi and drama programming, were incorporated into Sky's free-to-air channel, Pick TV (a rebranding from Sky3), whilst premium programming was moved to Sky's pay TV channels.